 - You are appealing Social Security’s decision that you are no longer eligible for SSI payments or that your SSI payment should be reduced or suspended.

 If you want your benefits to continue, you must tell Social Security within 10 days of the date on Social Security’s cessation or cut-off letter.
-However, if your appeal is turned down, you may have to pay back any money you were not eligible to receive.
+However, if your appeal is denied you may have to pay back any money you were not eligible to receive.

 Can Someone Help You With Your Appeal?